Please ensure Javascript is enabled for purposes of website accessibility

 Chris Willard, Harvard Medical School – The Neuroscience of Self-Compassion, Mindfulness, and Positive Psychology: Working with the Contagion of Emotional Regulation

-Debra Kaplan, MA, MBA – The Power of Maladaptive Daydreaming:
+Debra Kaplan, MA, MBA – The Power of Maladaptive Daydreaming: Treating Fantasy in Gambling Disorder, Love and Porn Addiction

-Joshua Grubbs PhD, Saul Malek, Alexander Connoly– Sports Betting Panel – Three lenses: Research and Trends, Recovering Sports
+Joshua Grubbs PhD, Saul Malek, Alexander Connoly– Sports Betting Panel – Three lenses: Research and Trends, Recovering Sports Gambler, and a Sports Bettor who Embraces Harm Reduction

-More information will be added to this page as the event is finalized.
 For discounted hotel rooms at $144 per night (plus tax), call 877-475-3827 and use code RGA0725 or book online.
 Treatment providers can learn more about problem gambling and also access more information and screening tools on our site.

-The 28th Annual RGANM Conference on Problem Gambling will focus on “Converging Paths: Culture, Spirituality, Native Ways of Healing, Brain Science, and Honoring the Elderly“.
+The 27th Annual RGANM Conference on Problem Gambling will focus on “Converging Paths: Culture, Spirituality, Native Ways of Healing, Brain Science, and Honoring the Elderly“.
 It will be held August 15-16, 2024 at the Isleta Resort & Casino near Albuquerque.
 Counselors and social workers will earn 12 CEUs including 6 for ethics and 6 for cultural ethics with their attendance.

 Speakers scheduled to attend include: